 A known gap in our ability to satisfy users' expectations is that we cannot provide sector detail below the level of manufacturing, services and UK continental shelf companies.
 Any further breakdowns using current data sources would not yield robust or reliable estimates on a quarterly basis.

 Timeliness refers to the lapse of time between publication and the period to which the data refer.
 Punctuality refers to the gap between planned and actual publication dates.

 Estimates of gross operating surplus (GOS) of UK private non-financial corporations (PNFCs) are produced twice per quarter as part of the quarterly national accounts process.
-A provisional estimate is produced for the Second estimate of gross domestic product (GDP).
-This forms part of the estimate of “gross operating surplus of corporations” published in the Second estimate of GDP.
-See the Compilation of estimates presented in profitability of UK companies section for details of the compilation of GOS.
+A provisional estimate is produced for the first quarterly estimate of GDP.
+This forms part of the estimate of “gross operating surplus of corporations” published in the first quarterly estimate of GDP.

 A revised estimate of GOS of UK PNFCs is produced for the Quarterly national accounts (QNA).
-This second estimate incorporates any late QOPS returns in line with the National Accounts Revisions Policy.
+This second estimate incorporates updated or revised data for a more complete picture in line with the National Accounts Revisions Policy.
 Additional quality checks are made at this stage to ensure that the data are consistent with QNA and the UK Economic Accounts.